GauravPatil-Dev/Information_Retrieval/README.md

 The crawling and parsing operations are modular, allowing independent operation as well as integration.
 Data is stored locally, and search operations are performed in-memory.

-# Operation
+# Steps to run
-Commands
 To start the crawler: scrapy runspider crawler.py
-To start the web server: python html_parser.py
+To start the web server: python3 html_parser.py
-CLI search mode: python html_parser.py --cli --query "example query"
+CLI search mode: python3 html_parser.py --cli --query "example query"

 # Dependencies
 Scrapy, Flask, BeautifulSoup, Scikit-Learn, NumPy, Pickle.